-The Fund operates internationally and holds both monetary and non-monetary assets denominated in currencies other than the Australian dollar.
+The Fund operates internationally and holds monetary assets denominated in currencies other than the Australian dollar.
 Foreign exchange risk arises as the value of monetary securities denominated in other currencies fluctuate due to changes in exchange rates.
 The foreign exchange risk relating to non-monetary assets and liabilities is a component of price risk and not foreign exchange risk.
 However, the Investment Manager monitors the exposure of all foreign currency denominated assets and liabilities.

-Foreign exchange risk is managed by the investment manager by entering into foreign exchange contracts to reduce any movement in exchange rates with respect to the Australian dollar.
+Foreign exchange risk can be managed by the Investment Manager by entering into foreign exchange contracts to reduce any movement in exchange rates with respect to the Australian dollar.
+The fund has not entered into foreign exchange contracts in the current period.

-The table below summarises the fair value of the Fund's financial assets and liabilities, monetary and non-monetary, which are denominated in a currency other than the Australian dollar.
+The table below summarises the fair value of the Fund's financial assets and liabilities which are denominated in a currency other than the Australian dollar.